LiaoGuoYin/pepSpider/README.md

 # pepSpider
-A Python script that crawls public ‘pep-book’ images, then converts into pdfs.
+A Python script that crawls public ‘pep-book’ images, then converts into PDFs.

+# Installation
+	1. pip3 install -r requirements.txt
+	2. python3 pepSpider.py

+# Warning
+This article is only for study, the user of any consequences shall be borne by the user, has nothing to do with the author.

+# License
+Apache License Version 2.0